 Who is it that is asking that we lift up the gates of our personality that He may enter us?
 It is the King of Glory.
 But exactly who is the King of Glory?
 He is the Lord Jesus Christ, and God in Him.

 Who is this King of glory?
 The LORD strong and mighty, the LORD mighty in battle.
-(Psalms 24:8)
+(Psalm 24:8)

 Lift up your heads, O you gates; lift them up, you ancient doors, that the King of glory may come in.
-(Psalms 24:9)
+(Psalm 24:9)

 Jesus is standing today at the door of your heart.
 He is knocking.
 He never will open the door.
-You and I have to open the door.
+You and I must open the door.

 Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with him, and he with me.
 To him who overcomes, I will give the right to sit with me on my throne, just as I overcame and sat down with my Father on his throne.
 (Revelation 3:20,21)